The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do, and what they did to achieve what they achieved.

-But many of those millionaires used the judgement to fuel their own ambitions and hunger.
+But many of those millionaires used the judgment to fuel their own ambitions and hunger.

-Indeed the harsh judgement drove them to prove the opposite.
-They became good with people, they hunted opportunities and they built a strong work discipline.
+Indeed the harsh judgment drove them to prove the opposite.
+They became good with people, they hunted for opportunities and they built a strong work discipline.

 basically, they became smart and “more than good enough”.
 Read how to develop a growth mindset and learn you can become whatever you want.
 That’s your biggest lesson.

 Top grades are the beaten path.
 The millionaire mind challenges that